MilosNj/mern-ecomm/README.md

-# Simple eCommerce App
+# Simple eCommerce Admin App

-This project is a basic eCommerce application with product management functionality.
+This project is a basic eCommerce admin application with product management functionality.
 It allows users to add, delete, edit, and view products.

 ## Features